 B.1 Motivation

 With the ever-increasing number of services and applications, demand has been continuously increasing to enhance the capabilities of telecommunication networks.
-Also, technologies, including cloud computing big data, DLT and Machine Learning/Artificial Intelligence, QKDN and related technologies and other emerging telecommunication/ICT technologies will promote new signalling protocols to enable interconnection and proper communication in IMT-2020 network and beyond.
+Also, technologies, including cloud computing big data, DLT and Machine Learning/Artificial Intelligence, digital twins, QKDN and related technologies and other emerging telecommunication/ICT technologies will promote new signalling protocols to enable interconnection and proper communication in IMT-2020 network and beyond, as well as IMT-2030 networks.
 These emerging technologies, as well as the evolution of existing ones, will certainly impact on the signalling and protocol standardization.

+Editorial Note: the use of terms “IMT-2020 network and beyond” and “IMT-2030 networks” need to be clarified further at the next SG11 NSP-WTSA sessions.

-One of the objectives of telecommunication network's evolution is to support, in a secure fashion, wide range of services, from legacy telephony and intelligent services to innovative services, encompassing audio, data, video broadcast and conversational services, streaming services, interactive games, mobile payment/banking, third party applications, etc.
+One of the objectives of telecommunication network's evolution is to support, in a secure fashion, wide range of services, from legacy telephony and intelligent services to innovative services, encompassing audio, data, video broadcast and conversational services, streaming services, immersive calls, interactive games, mobile payment/banking, third party applications, etc.

 B.2 Question